Polenta Squares with Veggie Toppings

 by May 30, 2008

-You don’t always need bread to make appetizers.
-Cook up some polenta, spread on a sheet pan, bake for 30 minutes, criss cross with your pizza cutter, and voilà!
-A tray full of yellow squares awaiting seasonal toppings.
+Appetizers don’t always require bread.
+Cook some polenta, spread on a sheet pan, bake for 30 minutes, criss cross with your pizza cutter, add seasonal toppings and voilà!
 Easy, beautiful, healthy, and delicious.
 Enjoy!

 makes 42 pieces